Look for your category in these nonfiction books edited by Barbara McNichol Editorial.

 Anger 101: The Healthy Approach to Being a Bitch by Lori DiGuardi This coach delves into one woman’s journey to find herself and shares her sage advice on how women can embrace their anger with healing results.

-Bipolar MD: My Life As a Physician with Bipolar Disorder by Paul Golden MD Dr. Paul delves into what it’s like to live with bipolar disorder every day but still carry on a full and satisfying life.
+Bipolar MD: My Life As a Physician with Bipolar Disorder by Paul Golden MD (Dudley Court Press) Dr. Paul delves into what it’s like to live with bipolar disorder every day but still carry on a full and satisfying life.
 Encouraging and insightful for people with this disorder.

 Cubicle to Cuba: Desk Job to Dream Job by Heidi Siefkas Get ready for more adventures with tour guide Heidi who opens the mysteries of traveling in Cuba with stories from her travels worldwide.